AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ## Reference

 The following list contains reference documentation about all action elements available in the MFTF.
-If the description of an element does not include a link to Codeception analogue, it means that the action is developed by Magento for specific MFTF needs.
+If the description of an element does not include a link to Codeception analogue, it means that the action is developed by ADobe for specific Functional Testing Framework needs.

 ### acceptPopup